wjbmattingly/ushmm-holocaust-testimonies/blog.md

 Once we have our raw OCR output, we can begin thinking about how to parse the raw data.
 To do so requires serious methodological considerations about the architecture of a testimony.

-When writing the below Python code, I thought about how to structure an oral testimony as data.
+When writing the Python code for parsing these testimonies (found in the next section), I thought about how to structure an oral testimony as data.
 In my earlier work, I worked primarily with USHMM testimonies where the paradigm was quite simple: the interviewer asked a question and the interviewee responded.
 As I began to work on testimonies outside the USHMM, such as the VHA testimonies of the Shoah Foundation and the oral testimonies from South Africa's TRC, I began to alter the way I thought about this paradigm.

+The reason?
 Not all testimonies follow the question-answer format.

-Sometimes there are multiple interviewees; at other times, the testimony records ambient noise or individuals; this is especially true with the VHA testimonies that reference when a background camera person says something.
+Sometimes there are multiple interviewees or interviewers in a single testimony; at other times, the testimony records ambient noise or tertiary individuals, this is especially true with the VHA testimonies that reference when a background camera person says something.
 Each of these things suggest that a question-answer architecture is too rigid for structuring an oral testimony.
 Nevertheless, it is important to segment out the voices of the speakers.

 When working with TEI-XML testimonies, such as those from the Shoah Foundation, this problem is solved because each speaker has a distinct markup tag.
 When working with real-world data, we are rarely so fortunate.
 Creating polished TEI-XML files is time consuming and much of the tagging is unnecessary for certain NLP tasks.
-For example, if one wanted to classify sections of a testimony that dealt with hunger and other sections that  dealt with family, it would not make sense to invest hours into producing TEI-XML markup for one testimony when your research requires you to examine thousands en masse.
+For example, if one wanted to classify sections of a testimony that dealt with hunger and other sections that dealt with family, it would not make sense to invest hours into producing TEI-XML markup for one testimony when your research requires you to examine thousands of them en masse.

 When working with real-world uncleaned text, parsing out the voice of the speakers can be challenging.
 Typically in an oral testimony, however, the transcript provides some clues as to when a particular voice changes.
 This will be different for each collection of testimonies.
-At the USHMM, we have the `Q: ` and  `A: ` that indicate when the interviewer poses a question and when the interviewee responds.
+At the USHMM, we have the `Q: ` and  `A: ` markings before each section of dialogue.
+These indicate when the interviewer poses a question and when the interviewee answers.
 In the South African TRC testimonies (which are wildly inconsistent), we have different indicators, such as an individual's honorific followed by surname, e.g. `MR NKOSI`.
-It is important for you to examine your own collection and find the patterns that allow you, as a human, to prase the testimony on the page.
-Then, write rules that reflect that pattern for automating the parsing of the testimony.
+It is important for you to examine your own collection and find the patterns that allow you, as a human, to parse the testimony on the page visually.
+Once you find the visual clues in the text that indicate a distinct person is speaking, you can begin to write rules that reflect that pattern for automating the parsing of the testimony.
 This will be a trial-and-error process.

 # Converting Raw Text to Structured Data

-Although the above methods use the more advanced Tesseract OCR engine, the results will not be perfect.
+When we have our raw OCR text, we can begin working with it via Python, however it is worth noting that the results of Tesseract will not be perfect.
 Common mistakes include '1n' for 'in', for example.
 These are common mistakes when OCRing and can be cleaned with a set of rules.

 Some of the more challenging aspects of the raw text output lies in dealing with the headers and footers of the PDF page.

 In addition to this, it is important to remember that the raw text output retains the line breaks of the original PDF.
 This means that sentences will be broken up into individual lines.
 Typically line breaks are singular between individual lines on the page and double between the segments of dialogue.
 But this is not always the case.
 Several factors can increase the number of line breaks, such as a page break.
 For this reason, it is important to standardize the line breaks on the page early in the parsing process.

 The headers of a page need to be removed.
 This is what we would call unnecessary data.
 It is useful for humans when analyzing a PDF physical page, but will make certain NLP tasks much more challenging.